Six Flags Great Adventure, Jackson, New Jersey Safari Camping

 Tip: at first they said size and color mattered then they said it didn’t.
 So people who had large and small animals would get 2 when an animal was called.
 It seemed animals were called more than words and letters rarely.
 (This could change).
 If you win ask for small feather. small peacock feathers have the “eye” the really tall ones do not.

 They do not sell peacock feathers in the shop- so don’t offer that as a consolation if your child doesn’t win.
-Thankfully Livy got over it when she saw a snake (stuffed) in the gift shop she wanted.
+Thankfully our daughter got over it when she saw a snake (stuffed) in the gift shop she wanted.

 9:00 – 10:30 pm Movie, campfire and s’mores